Boston Asian wedding

 Where should wedding guests park for Chinese wedding banquets in Chinatown?

 No restaurant in Chinatown has dedicated parking, but there are plenty of parking garages.
-Most Chinatown restaurants will be able to help couples with parking vouchers.
+Most restaurants will be able to help couples with parking vouchers.

 Who are some of your favorite wedding vendors?